 What is a Self Assessment?

-Every year millions of people in the UK have to complete a Self Assessment by the 31st January each year.
-This involves completing a Self Assessment (or Form SA100) and is usually done online, though it’s still possible to file in the old fashioned way with a paper form.
+Every year, millions of people in the UK have to complete a Self Assessment by the 31st January each year.
+This involves completing a Self Assessment (or Form SA100) and is usually done online, though it’s still possible to file a Self Assessment in the old fashioned way with a paper form.

 Self Assessment is HMRC’s way of finding out how much Income Tax and National Insurance you need to pay.
 Employees have their Income Tax deducted automatically from their employment income through the PAYE system – this doesn’t happen for self-employed workers, or for some other types of income, such as dividends, pensions or income from savings and investments, which is where the Self Assessment comes in.